guokan/qyou.github.io/about.md

 -------------------------------------------------
 ###### Publications ######

-- **Q. You**; W. Hu; O. Wu;  H. Zuo.
-A Unified Fusion Framework for Time-related Rank in Threaded Discussion Communities.
-In PAKDD Workshop of Social Networks 2014.
+- **Q. You**, W. Hu, O. Wu, and H. Zuo.
+A Unified Fusion Framework for Time-Related Rank in Threaded Discussion Communities.
+In Trends and Applications in Knowledge Discovery and Data Mining, pp. 513-524.
+Springer International Publishing, 2014.

 - **Q. You**; W. Hu; O. Wu.
 Influence Maximization in Human-Intervened Social Networks.
 Proceedings of the 1st International Workshop on Social Influence Analysis co-located with 24th International Joint Conference on Artificial Intelligence 2015. [http://ceur-ws-org/Vol-1398]([http://ceur-ws-org/Vol-1398),pp.9-14, 2015.